 CLIC 2016 Members are listed on it's Officers and Directors Page

 Make this page the HOME PAGE on your browser.

-The ChipLakeNEWS is NOT a function of CLIC, the lake association.
+The ChipLakeNEWS e-newsletter is NOT a function of CLIC.

 “We share an appreciation for the values which brought each of us to the shores of the Chiputneticooks.
 Our ideas and preferences change, from time to time, but the common threads and highest values continue to hold our interest.
 If CLIC can make any contribution toward protecting our heritage, improving it or simply making it more interesting by encouraging the interaction of people who might otherwise pass as strangers in boats, then the price of admission will have been a true bargain!”
 Bob Foster